josherrickson/stata2/stata_markdown/05-regression.md

 <</dd_do>>
 ~~~~

-The rule of thumb is VIF > 10 or 1/VIF (called the tolerance) < .1 suggests that the variable is involved in multicolliearity and more exploration may
+The rule of thumb is VIF > 10 or 1/VIF (called the tolerance) < .1 suggests that the variable is involved in multicollinearity and more exploration
-be needed.
+may be needed.
 We've got a ton of multicollinearity here, so we'd need to explore more and perhaps exclude one of them.

 Multicollinearity can be an issue because the more correlated predictors are, the more likely that their combined effect will be inappropriately
 spread among them.
 For a very simple example, imagine that we have the model